DSSG-paratransit/blog/_posts/2015-08-07-Project-Update.md

 <!--more-->

-Below we've included some sample output of our Frankenstein algorithm.
+Below we've included some sample output of our Frankenstein algorithm <a href="http://stsc3000.github.io/images/posts/frankenstein/frankenstein_excited.jpg/">Frankenstein algorithmm</a> .
 The screenshot shows the algorithm checking buses within a fixed radius for their feasibility to insert a new passenger on the route.

 <img src="/blog/images/feasibility_screenshot.png" style="width:480px;">